chongtinghoivan/dots/TechJournal.md

 - Successfully ran the VBA scripts for the automation, and found that the brand logo links researched by Perplexity Pro are mostly not working, resulting in downloading of lots of files that cannot be opened.
 - Tried Mistral AI and built two AI agents with it.
 The results are very good and impressive.
 - Started to get adapted to switch from using Google to Perplexity Pro for enquiry search.
-- Prepared a [list](https://nsgxsoc6vdpc.sg.larksuite.com/base/N34GbCBImaBy9QsndhvldOhog9A?from=from_copylink) of 100+ AI tools and 30+ AI YouTube KOLs using Lark Base.
+- Prepared a [directory](https://nsgxsoc6vdpc.sg.larksuite.com/base/N34GbCBImaBy9QsndhvldOhog9A?from=from_copylink) of 100+ AI tools and 30+ AI YouTube KOLs using Lark Base.
 - Tested "bulk create" feature of Canva for future social media posting of features of different AI tools.
-- Tested publishing to softr to see if it can be a better platform to showcase the AI tool directory.
+- Tested building the same [directory](https://directory.aitoolbox.qzz.io/) using Softr, want to compare the UX between Lark Base and Softr for showcasing the AI tool directory viewing from desktop and mobile.

 ## 25 Jun 2025
 - Edited and enhanced the [Linktree](https://linktr.ee/aitoolboxacademy) profile, added links to "[Supporting Schools](https://www.aitoolbox.qzz.io/about#headline-5cedfdf0)", "[About Us](https://www.aitoolbox.qzz.io/about)" and "[Founding Team](https://www.aitoolbox.qzz.io/about#headline-f6605d9a)"